joeavanzato/omni/README.md

 ### Example Usage
 ```
 omni.exe
-- Launch omni using configs\config.yaml - a light-weight set of hunting data including processes, connections, services, tasks, etc
+- Launch omni using configs\default_config.yaml - a light-weight set of hunting data including processes, connections, services, tasks, etc
-- This default will be 'good enough' to start off for most - if you need more data, check configs\verbose.yaml for additional ideas
+- This default will be 'good enough' to start off for many situations - if you need more data, check configs\verbose.yaml for additional ideas/examples

 omni.exe -ids processes,services,products,wmi_startups,tcp_connections,scheduled_tasks,smbsessions
 - Launch omni and target a core set of light-weight data